Navy10021/Harbor_Logistics_prediction/README.md

 ```

 #### STEP 4.
 Transformer-based model training and future port logistics prediction
 The final step is to import ```transformers.py ``` code to train the Transformer-based model and predict future port traffic.
-The results predicted by the model are shown as a plot graph for each iteration set by the user.
+The results predicted by the model are shown as a plot graph per each iteration the user sets.

  ```python
 $ python models/train.py